sulfo/xml-sitemap-feed/readme.txt

 Same as above but do a **Network Activate** to make a XML sitemap available for each site on your network.

-= Wordpress MU =

-The plugin works best from the **/mu-plugins/** folder where it runs quietly in the background without bothering any blog owner with over-complicated options or the need for special knowledge of XML Sitemap submission.
-Just upload the complete package content to /mu-plugins/ and move the file xml-sitemap.php from the new /mu-plugins/xml-sitemap-feed/ to /mu-plugins/.

 Installed alongside [WordPress MU Sitewide Tags Pages](http://wordpress.org/extend/plugins/wordpress-mu-sitewide-tags/), XML Sitemap Feed will **not** create a sitemap.xml nor change robots.txt for any **tag blogs**.
 This is done deliberately because they would be full of links outside the tags blogs own domain and subsequently ignored (or worse: penalised) by Google.